*This post contains affiliate links. I receive small commissions for purchases made through these links at no extra cost to you.

 Are you getting a bit tired of always drawing stiff, flat faces looking forward?
-Do you enjoy portraiture and would like to learn how to draw faces in different angles?
-Do you frequently find something is a bit ``off´´ when you finish your portrait drawings?
+Would you like to start drawing faces at different angles but have no idea where to start?
+Do you frequently find something is a bit off when you finish your portrait drawings?

 I've made studies of skulls like this one to the left, and have found them extremely helpful.
 They've allowed me to gain information that I'm later able to apply in my drawings or paintings without giving it much thought at all!

 I really recommend making time to create a few sketches of skulls or even paintings like I have!

 As previously mentioned, most artists start off their portraits by creating simple shapes much like the ones below.
 These shapes and lines allow them to visualize where the facial elements will be placed.

 While there is an incredibly vast array of face shapes, as well as shapes and sizes of individual facial elements (eyes, nose, lips, ears), there will always be general guidelines to follow in terms of their placement within the head shape.

 Here are some important measurements to consider when drawing faces: